15 November 2025

 Photography Training / Skills Development Milnerton, Cape Town and Cape Peninsula

-Personalised Canon EOS / Canon EOS R Training for Different Learner Levels
+Personalised Canon EOS / Canon EOS R Training for Different Learning Levels

 Fast Shutter Speed / Action Photography Training Woodbridge Island, Cape Town